 Do NOT open tournament registration until the tournament status has been updated from 'pending' to 'sanctioned'

 Items required before tournament is updated from 'pending' to 'sanctioned'

 - provide documentation as outlined in #s 1 & 2 outlined above

 Payment of Sanction Fee

-After the sanctioning request has been approved by the USA Pickleball Tournament Coordinator and the Sanction Fee has been paid, the Tournament Director may advertise that they are sanctioned by USA Pickleball.
+After the sanctioning request has been approved by the USA Pickleball Tournament Coordinator, the Sanction Fee may be submitted.
 After receiving payment of the sanction fee, USA Pickleball will advertise the tournament on the USA Pickleball calendar and will and display the sanctioning logo.
 The “USA Pickleball Sanctioned Event” logo will be supplied via email to the tournament director and may be used in all tournament media.

 Tournament Director Checklist

 The Tournament Director must agree to complete and submit the Tournament Director Checklist.

 Tournament Management Software

 Tournament directors must use the pickleballtournaments.com tournament software management system because of ratings automation and the data links between USA Pickleball and pickleballtournaments.com.